Frequently asked questions—Who should be included in the census?

 The questionnaire for your household should include:

-• all persons who have their main residence at this address on the day you complete your census questionnaire including babies born before this date, roommates and persons who are temporarily away,
+• all persons who have their main residence at this address on May 12, 2026 including babies born before this date, roommates and persons who are temporarily away,

 • Canadian citizens,